Coach holiday Mediterranean Coast & Portugal from Madrid

 MADRID, BARCELONA, ANDALUSIA & LISBON – 12 DAYS TOUR PACKAGE

-The tour to Southern Spain, Mediterranean Coast & Portugal includes:
+Coach holiday Mediterranean Coast & Portugal from Madrid includes:

 Transfer to hotel in Madrid / City tour in Madrid, Poblet, Barcelona, Valencia, Granada (Alhambra Palace & Generalife Gardens), Seville and Lisbon / Boat along the Guadalquivir River in Seville / Evening transfer to Debod Temple and Plaza de Espana – Gran Via in Madrid, Plaza de Oriente in Madrid, Ramblas and Plaza de Catalunya in Barcelona, Bullring square in Valencia, Albaicin in Granada, Historic center of Seville and Restauradores Square in Lisbon / Ticket admission to Las Ventas bullring in Madrid, Poblet Monastery, Poble Espanyol in Barcelona, Alhambra Palace in Granada, Chapel of Bones in Evora / Train ride to Montserrat Monastery & Caravaca de la Cruz / Englisk speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast buffet and 1 meal / Travel insurance.

 |PRICE PER PERSON IN EUROS (SEASON 2023 - 2024)|

 |DOUBLE ROOM||from 1265 €|